 Will all funds raised from the charity bag go to the charity?

-The company that distributes and collects the charity bag will have an agreement in place with the charity which outlines how money will be raised and how much of the money raised the charity will receive.
+The company that distributes and collects the charity bag must have an agreement in place with the charity which outlines how money will be raised and how much of the money raised the charity will receive.
 This might be a percentage of the funds raised from the items collected or a flat fee.

 You can ask the charity or the company that distributes the charity bag for more information about this agreement if you would like to know more.